antoniopataro/decision-engine/config_backend/README.md

-#### ConfigBackend
+#### About

-Utilizei Python, como recomendado no desafio, com Django + Django REST Framework pra facilitar a criação de uma API simples.
-Foi o meu primeiro contato com Python para APIs.
+I used Python, as recommended in the challenge, with Django + Django REST Framework to facilitate the creation of a simple API.
+It was my first contact with Python for APIs.

-Criei o modelo _Policy_ com os campos 'id' e 'nodes'.
-Como o desafio se importa com apenas uma _Policy_, é utilizado um id default, 'default' pelo `config_frontend`.

-Esse modelo compõe a única tabela do banco de dados, o `policy_db`, sob o qual as ações das views podem fazer efeito.
+I created the _Policy_ model with the 'id' and 'nodes' fields.
+As the challenge only cares about one _Policy_, a default id 'default' is used by `config_frontend`.

+This model makes up the only table in the database, `policy_db`, under which view actions can take effect.

-O `config_frontend` deve ser capaz de realizar READ para exibição da _Policy_ e UPDATE para alterar a _Policy_ (seus 'nodes').
+The `config_frontend` must be able to perform READ to display the _Policy_ and UPDATE to change the _Policy_ (its 'nodes').

-O `execution_engine` deve ser capaz de realizar READ para ler o estado atual da _Policy_ (seus 'nodes') para calcular uma 'decision'.

-Endpoints:
+#### Endpoints:

-- GET: `/api/policy/<id>` <sub>Retorna uma policy com base no id.</sub>
+- GET: `/api/policy/<id>` <sub>Returns a policy based on id.</sub>
-- PATCH: `/api/policy/<id>/update` <sub>Altera uma policy com base no id e nos dados passados pelo body.</sub>
+- PATCH: `/api/policy/<id>/update` <sub>Changes a policy based on the id and data passed by the body.</sub>